-The views are genuinely incredible throughout the hike and its turquoise waters and white sand are sights you’d never expect to see in the city.
+The views are genuinely incredible throughout the hike, with turquoise waters and white sand sights you’d never expect to see in the city.

 The hike starts at Sai Wan Pavilion (check out the information board) where you’ll then follow a well-marked path to Sai Wan via Chui Tung Au.

 Here’s your first chance to bask in the sun, have a swim or even go for a surf.
 When ready to carry on, continue up the hill past the beach (it’s actually part of MacLehose Trail Stage 2) and arrive at Ham Tin Wan.
 You won’t want to leave this paradise.

 Watch the surfers catching waves or rent a board and get in on the action yourself.
 If you have the time and energy, feel free to keep hiking past this point and follow paths to explore the other beaches.